3 Tips for Building Your Own Homemade Mini Bike

 Now, before you buy, make sure you get a good look at any used frame you’re considering.
 Check for flattening, kinks, big dents.
 Check the welds and/or the bolts for rust, signs of damage.

 Also, check if the frame gives when you put stress on the joints.

 Most of the time you can ask the previous owner about the frame’s history.
 However, if it’s a junkyard, you’re just going to have to eyeball for obvious signs of damage and extreme wear.

 You can even make a mini bike out of an old bicycle frame if you’re really mechanically inclined.
 Although it’s going to take a little more research and a lot more fabrication on your part to mount the engine.

 2 – Start Your Engines

-You can find used mini bike engines online or at a local seller for $100 and above.
+You can find used mini bike engines online or at a local seller.
 And they’ll get you going no problem, especially if you already have a purpose-built mini bike frame with the standard mounts.

 If you’re looking to Frankenstein a mini bike together out of, say, a lawnmower engine, then you’re going to want to do your homework and consider the inherent difficulties.

 It isn’t impossible – teenage kids have been strapping together minibikes since the dawn of the crankshaft.

 But it takes the right kind of engine.